alleyinteractive/sasslint-loader/README.md

+### *Note* This loader is no longer under development, we have switched from a loader to a plugin, please use: [Sasslint Webpack Plugin](https://github.com/alleyinteractive/sasslint-webpack-plugin)

 # sasslint-loader

 > sasslint loader for webpack

-**Note** This loader is under development and does not yet provide line numbers for errors and warnings in SCSS/SASS source files.

 ## Install